jmgraff/sqlalchemy-postgres-crud-example/README.md

 ## How to use
 Launch the environment with `make shell`.
 This will download and build the containers as necessary.

+Once inside the shell, you can run `python main.py` to run the example.

 ## Cleaning up
 Run `make down` to stop and remove the containers